travigd/sentry-javascript/packages/browser/test/e2e/README.md

 Each case group has a default HTML skeleton named `template.hbs`, and also a default initialization script named `init.js `, which contains the `Sentry.init()` call.
 These defaults are used as fallbacks when a specific `template.hbs` or `init.js` is not defined in a case folder.

+`subject.js` contains the logic that sets up the environment to be tested.
+It also can be defined locally and as a group fallback.
+Unlike `template.hbs` and `init.js`, it's not required to be defined for a group, as there may be cases that does not require a subject, instead the logic is injected using `injectScriptAndGetEvents` from `utils/helpers.ts`.

-Each case folder need to have two required files, `subject.js`, the script that will be run inside browser that interacts with Sentry SDK, and `test.ts` which is the set of assertions about the outcome of the setup defined in `subject.js`.
-Optionally, an `init.js` or `template.hbs` can be defined if required, each one of them will have precedence over the default definitions of the test group.
+`test.ts` is required for each test case, which contains the assertions (and if required the script injection logic).
+For every case, any set of `init.js`, `template.hbs` and `subject.js` can be defined locally, and each one of them  will have precedence over the default definitions of the test group.

 ```
 suites/
 |---- breadcrumbs/
       |---- template.hbs [fallback template for breadcrumb tests]
       |---- init.js [fallback init for breadcrumb tests]
+      |---- subject.js [optional fallback subject for breadcrumb tests]
       |---- click_event_tree/
             |---- template.hbs [optional case specific template]
             |---- init.js [optional case specific init]
-            |---- subject.js [required]
+            |---- subject.js [optional case specific subject]
             |---- test.ts [assertions]
 ```